Babe Dimancheff: Professional career

+NFL career statistics

 Coaching career

 Following his NFL career he moved into the coaching ranks, In 1951, he became the backfield coach at Butler University.
 In 1953 he coached at Purdue University.

 From 1954 to 1956 he coached at Hamtramck High School, in Hamtramck, Michigan.
 There he led the Maroons to two state titles.
 His star player was Willie Fleming.

 After winning his second state title, Dimancheff returned to the NFL, where he spent 12 seasons as a coach and director of player personnel.
 In 1957, he began as the backfield and receivers coach for the Pittsburgh Steelers and was also the team's director of player personnel.
 He spent the 1957 through 1959 seasons with the Steelers.

 In 1960, he joined the Dallas Cowboys for their inaugural season, becoming the first backfield coach in franchise history.
 After two years in Dallas, he accepted the offensive coordinator position at Wake Forest University.
 By 1964, he was the head coach and general manager of the Canton Bulldogs of the United Football League.
 In 1965, he moved with the franchise to Philadelphia and coached the Bulldogs for one season in the Continental Football League.

 By 1966, Dimancheff was back in the NFL as the receivers coach and director of player personnel for George Halas and the Chicago Bears.
 Dimancheff spent seven seasons in Chicago before moving on to the World Football League (WFL) and a job as the offensive coordinator for the Southern California Sun.
 When the league folded after the 1975 season, he remained in Southern California.